 top of page

-Interrogating mechanisms of catastrophic
+Interrogating mechanisms of

-genome rearrangements in cancer
+genome instability in cancer evolution

 Laboratory of Genome Integrity